-Agra was one of the many highlights of my time in India, it was where I finally fulfilled my ambition to see the famous Taj Mahal.
-It was something I had been looking forward to since I stepped off the plane in Mumbai, well, long before that if truth be told.
+Agra was one of the many highlights of my time in India, it was where I finally fulfilled my ambition to see the famous Taj Mahal, something I had been looking forward to since I stepped off the plane in Mumbai, well, long before that if truth be told.

-I hadn’t really slept well the night before, and I just wanted to get a room and relax.
+I hadn’t really slept well the night before so I didn’t think too much of it, and arriving in a new town meant that I just wanted to get a room and relax.
+I’d be fine after a bit of rest.
 A quick taxi to the outskirts of the Taj Ganj area – where traffic had been banned from entering in a half hearted attempt at gentrification and protection of the UNESCO world heritage site – allowed me to slowly walk through the streets and explore in my own time.

 After a little exploration I figured I needed a little rest and having a private bathroom was a luxury I suddenly couldn’t do without.
 By now my headache was starting to get seriously distracting and I was sweating far more than I should have been in the heat outside.
 Assuming it was a mixture of tiredness, dehydration and the heat I bought a couple of bottles of water and headed up to my private room for a nap.